system-dev-formations/todo-flask-postgres/README.md

 pip3 install docker-compose
 ```
 ## Execute
-In the directory todo-flask-mysql, type
+In the directory todo-flask-postgres, type
 ```docker-compose up ```   for frontend usage
 or
 ```docker-compose up -d```   for background usage